FOUNDATION of ONTOLOGICAL REALITY

 Therefore the original Creator must be eternal.

 Humans can create machines which are greater than humans in any quantifiable attribute.
-Therefore even a Supreme Being could create beings which are greater than Himself in any quantifiable attribute, possibly including power, though He would no longer be supreme after having done so.
+Therefore it is possible that a Supreme Being could create beings which are greater than Himself in any quantifiable attribute, possibly even including power, though He would no longer be supreme after having done so.

 Relative to this (Big Bang) universe a most powerful being exists, which may be unrelated to the most powerful of eternal beings.
 I see no way to know, or reason to care, if the most powewrful Being relative to this universe is Supreme (even relative to this universe).